Need to know

 And our experts agree with the manufacturers' recommendation that you don't allow little Fido or small children (or any of their toys) near the robot lawnmower, whether or not it's in operation.

-But robot lawnmowers do have a number of in-built safety features, which means that they're safe to use when the guidelines are followed.
+But robot lawnmowers do have a number of in-built safety features, such as blades that stop automatically when the mower is lifted, for example, which means that they're safe to use when the guidelines are followed.

 We assess each one for safety – we've looked at things such as how quickly the mower stops when someone is near, or if someone, or something, touches it, and whether it's possible to pick up the mower when it's in use and if the blade stops immediately or takes a few seconds.
 All the models performed very well.

 Matthew says the price tag is usually indicative of the size of the lawn it can cover – so before you buy, measure the size of your lawn and aim for a robot lawnmower that's designed for a lawn that's marginally larger.